ESSICS/jmasar-service/README.md

 * The service is built upon Spring Boot and depends on some persistence implementation.
-In its current version, persistence is implemented against some RDB engine, using Spring's JdbcTemplate to manage SQL queries.
+In its current version, persistence is implemented against a RDB engine, using Spring's JdbcTemplate to manage SQL queries.

 * The service has been verified on Postgres 9.6 and Mysql 8.0, on Mac OS.
 Database connection parameters are found in src/main/resources.
 To select a database engine, add